Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 `opponents`, `nonsense`, and `rah`, and our response variable, `rank`.

-Starting with `victory_win_won`, which designates whether a fight song says “victory”, “win”, or “won”, we will create a bar graph for the
+Starting with `victory_win_won`, which designates whether a fight song says “victory”, “win”, or “won”, we will create a segmented bar plot for the distribution:
-distribution:

 ![](writeup_files/figure-gfm/visualize-victory-win-won-1.png)<!-- -->

+    ## # A tibble: 2 x 2
+    ##   victory_win_won rel_freq
+    ##   <chr>              <dbl>
+    ## 1 No                 0.369
+    ## 2 Yes                0.631

+Based on the output displayed above, approximately 63.1% of college fight songs include “victory”/“win”/“won”, whereas 36.9% do not.

-Next, we will explore `opponents`, which designates whether a song mentions an opponent, by creating a bar graph:
+Next, we will explore `opponents`, which designates whether a song mentions an opponent, by creating a segmented bar plot:

 ![](writeup_files/figure-gfm/visualize-opponents-1.png)<!-- -->

+    ## # A tibble: 2 x 2
+    ##   opponents rel_freq
+    ##   <chr>        <dbl>
+    ## 1 No           0.815
+    ## 2 Yes          0.185

+Based on the output displayed above, approximately 81.5% of college fight songs do not mention opponents, whereas 18.5% do.

-Now, we will examine `nonsense`, which designates whether a song includes any nonsense words/phrases, by creating a bar graph:
+Now, we will examine `nonsense`, which designates whether a song includes any nonsense words/phrases, by creating a segmented bar plot:

 ![](writeup_files/figure-gfm/visualize_nonsense-1.png)<!-- -->

+    ## # A tibble: 2 x 2
+    ##   nonsense rel_freq
+    ##   <chr>       <dbl>
+    ## 1 No          0.846
+    ## 2 Yes         0.154

+Based on the output displayed above, approximately 84.6% of college fight songs do not contain nonsense syllables, whereas 15.4% do.

-Next, we will explore `rah`, which designates whether a fight song says the word “rah”, by creating a bar graph:
+Next, we will explore `rah`, which designates whether a fight song says the word “rah”, by creating a segmented bar plot:

 ![](writeup_files/figure-gfm/visualize-rah-1.png)<!-- -->

+    ## # A tibble: 2 x 2
+    ##   rah   rel_freq
+    ##   <chr>    <dbl>
+    ## 1 No       0.723
+    ## 2 Yes      0.277

+Based on the output displayed above, approximately 72.3% of college fight songs do not mention “rah”, whereas 27.7% do.

 Finally, we will look at `rank`, which corresponds to the team’s AP college football ranking.
 We will create a histogram and calculate the